 Some of the lies have been aimed directly at ethnic and religious minorities.
 They include the claim that the vaccine contains pork or beef products or alcohol, making it unacceptable to Moslems, Hindus and Jews.
 There is no meat product of any kind in the vaccine.
 However, the ethnic group with the lowest uptake is black people and most of them, originally from the West Indies or Africa, are Christian.

 These lies must not be ignored.
-They must be countered with facts but they should also be attacked by people with credibility in the target group.19Coronavirus: False and misleading claims about vaccines debunked This may be religious leaders.
+They must be countered with facts but they should also be attacked by people with credibility in the target group.25Coronavirus: False and misleading claims about vaccines debunked This may be religious leaders.
 It may even be celebrities, if this gets the message across.
+Sir Lenny Henry and others have had a significant success.
 Using mosques as vaccine centres reinforces that Islam is happy with them.
 We should be prepared for this barrage of false information and be ready to counter it.
-This may mean taking down posts on social media and YouTube.
+This may mean taking down posts on social media and YouTube but also it means countering them.

 - UK Covid deaths: Why the 100,000 toll is so bad.
 Nick Triggle, Christine Jeavans, Robert Cuffe.
 BBC News 27 January 2021